-- the employer must be content that the apprentice is working at or above the occupational standard - apprentices must have achieved English and mathematics at Level 2 - submit a portfolio of evidence to underpin the professional discussion
+- the employer must be content that the apprentice is working at or above the occupational standard - have achieved English and mathematics qualifications in line with the apprenticeship funding rules - submit a portfolio of evidence to underpin the professional discussion

 The EPAO must confirm that all required gateway evidence has been provided and accepted as meeting the gateway requirements.
 The EPAO is responsible for confirming gateway eligibility.
 Once this has been confirmed, the EPA period starts.